 Westcliff University was established to provide quality education for students wishing to enter the fast-growing fields of Business and Education.
-Westcliff University, which received its initial approval with the Bureau for Private Postsecondary Education in 1993 (www.bppe.ca.gov), offers various programs in the College of Business and the College of Education.
+Westcliff University, which received its initial approval with the Bureau for Private Postsecondary Education in 1993 (www.bppe.ca.gov), offers various programs in the College of Business, the College of Education, and the College of Technology and Engineering.
 Westcliff University's curriculum consists of graduate and undergraduate degree programs in business and education as well as other certificate programs.